Akrotiri Santorini Prehistoric City: All You Need to Know | Santorini Secrets

 THE HISTORY OF THE EXCAVATIONS IN AKROTIRI

-Archaeological excavations in Akrotiri started in 1867 when some locals found some artefacts in the area.
-The main excavation though was initiated by the visionary Greek Archaeologist Spyridon Marinatos (died in 1974) and his assistant Christos Doumas who is still the main Lead Archaeologist in the ongoing Akrotiri excavations.
+Archaeological excavations in Akrotiri started in 1867 when some locals found some artefacts.
+The main excavation, though, was initiated by the visionary Greek Archaeologist Spyridon Marinatos (who died in 1974) and his assistant Christos Doumas, who is still the main Lead Archaeologist in the ongoing Akrotiri excavations.

 INSIDE THE AKROTIRI SANTORINI PREHISTORIC CITY ARCHAEOLOGICAL SITE